mikezawitkowski/mikezawitkowski.github.io/index.md

 3️⃣ **Build & Scale** – We implement **custom software, automation, or digital systems** that increase profitability.

 Unlike traditional consultants, we **don’t just advise**—we **help you implement** tech in a way that actually works.

 ---

+## The Cost of Doing Nothing

+The risk of ignoring digital transformation is real.

+Companies that fail to modernize often see **declining revenue and lower market valuation**.
+A report from [Deloitte](https://www.deloitte.com/global/en/issues/digital/unlocking-the-factors-behind-digital-transformation-value-creation.html) found that businesses that **align technology investments with strategy** significantly outperform those that do not.

+Failing to adopt technology leads to:

+- **Missed revenue opportunities** due to inefficient processes.
+- **Lower business valuation** when compared to competitors with scalable systems.
+- **Increased customer churn** as clients seek more efficient, tech-enabled services.

+Avoiding technology investments doesn’t just slow growth—it actively puts businesses at risk.

+---